Ruellia simplex

-Ruellia simplex, the Mexican petunia, Mexican bluebell or Britton's wild petunia, is a species of flowering plant in the family Acanthaceae that is native to Mexico, the Caribbean, and South America.
+Ruellia simplex, the Mexican petunia, Mexican bluebell, Britton's wild petunia, or Purple showers, is a species of flowering plant in the family Acanthaceae that is native to Mexico, the Caribbean, and South America.
 It has become a widespread invasive plant in Florida, where it was likely introduced as an ornamental before 1933, as well as in the eastern Mediterranean, South Asia and other parts of the Eastern Hemisphere.

 Taxonomy and synonyms

-Ruellia simplex C.Wright is the oldest and accepted name for this species, which has been variously called Ruellia angustifolia (Nees) Lindau, Ruellia brittoniana Leonard, and Cryphiacanthus angustifolius Nees, among several synonyms.
+Ruellia simplex (Wright) is the oldest and accepted name for this species, which has been variously called Ruellia angustifolia (Nees, Lindau), Ruellia brittoniana (Leonard), and Cryphiacanthus angustifolius (Nees), among others.
 The genus is named after French botanist Jean Ruel, while the specific name refers to the simple, not compound leaves.

 Description

 Ruellia simplex is an evergreen perennial growing 3 ft tall, forming colonies of stalks with lance-shaped leaves that are 6 to 12 in long and .5 to .75 in wide.

 The flowers are metallic blue to purple, trumpet-shaped with an about 2 in-wide, five-lobed corolla.
 There is a dwarf variety that is only 1 ft tall.